 table of contents

-Eyebrows are an important part of your face.
-They help to give expression and animate your features, and a change in your eyebrows can change your overall look in pretty dramatic ways.
-That’s probably why more than 80 million people in the United States used eyebrow pencils in 2020 to enhance and thicken their brows (Statista, 2021).
+Whether you have thin, high arches or thick, fluffy brows, the size and shape of your eyebrows can greatly impact the appearance of your face.
+A change in your eyebrows can dramatically change your overall look.
+That’s probably why more than 80 million people in the United States used eyebrow pencils in 2020 to enhance and thicken their brows.

 What is Latisse?

-Latisse or 0.03% bimatoprost ophthalmic solution is a prescription-only eye drop originally developed to treat glaucoma.
+Latisse (0.03% bimatoprost ophthalmic solution) is a prescription-only eye drop originally developed to treat glaucoma.
 Ophthalmologists noticed that people who used the eye drops often grew longer and more luxurious lashes.
-The U.S. Food and Drug Administration (FDA) approved Latisse for use on the upper eyelids for sparse eyelashes in 2008 (FDA, 2008).
+The U.S. Food and Drug Administration (FDA) approved Latisse for use on the upper eyelids for sparse eyelashes in 2008.

-While there isn’t an FDA approval for Latisse to regrow eyebrows, studies say it may help grow thicker and fuller brows.
+While there isn’t FDA approval for Latisse to regrow eyebrows, studies say it may help grow thicker and fuller brows.
 Some healthcare professionals and dermatologists use Latisse off-label for eyebrow growth.
-Off-label is when a provider uses an approved medicine for an unapproved use because they recognize an obvious benefit for their patient (FDA, nd).

 How do you apply Latisse for eyebrows?

 Applying Latisse to your eyebrows is simple.
-You apply it around bedtime after doing your nightly skincare routine.
+Apply Latisse on your eyebrows at bedtime after doing your nightly skincare routine.

 Latisse comes in a small bottle that looks like an eye drop container.
 You squeeze a drop onto the provided Latisse applicator.
 Apply Latisse to your eyebrows using a combing and sweeping motion.
-Alternate brushing on your brow hairs to make sure you give them equal amounts of Latisse (Gilmer, 2020).
+Alternate brushing on your brow hairs to make sure you give them equal amounts of Latisse.

-The Latisse insert explicitly written to treat eyelashes says the most common side effects are mostly found in the eyes.
-These occur in about less than 4% of the people who use Latisse (Allergan, 2012):
+The most common side effects of Latisse occur in and around the eyes.
+While side effects occur in less than 4% of the people who use Latisse, you may experience the following:

 - Redness or visible blood vessels